 Early on, we received inquiries about variable speed control by customers who wanted to correct for off pitch recordings.
 While this is mainly a concern of those rare individuals possessing absolute, perfect pitch, we still provide this functionality.

 What’s the big deal about motor controllers and such precise speed control?

 Small variations that are unmeasurable by typical wow and flutter measurement instrumentation can have a dramatic effect on the musical presentation.
 In these shorter time domains, phase coherence in the upper frequencies is very fragile and errors are perceived as a “dirty” or “hashy” treble.
 This is a result of intermodulation distortion.
 When you hear rock solid speed control, you’ll experience “sweeter” and yet more extended highs, and harmonically rich sounding double basses and cellos.
-This is extensively discussed in this review of the Rockport Sirius Turntable (opens in new window).
+This is extensively discussed in this review of the Rockport Sirius Turntable (archived on the wayback machine – opens in new window).